rundtjan/boardgames/README.md

 # boardgames

-a simple boardgame-application for language-training, done as an experiment to learn to use websockets.
+a simple boardgame-application for language-training, done as an experiment to learn to use websockets with socket-io.